Welcome to the Chairperson's Toolkit Help Section!

 The Chairperson's Toolkit is available as soon as you schedule your Book Fair and for one year after it ends.
 Sign in using your e-mail address you supplied to your Book Fair Consultant.

-If you do not have an account registered with scholastic.com, the system will ask you to add a password.
+If you do not have an account registered with scholastic.com, you will need to set up a password.
 Here’s what to do:

-- If you need to set up a password, on the right side, click the link to “Sign Up Today!” and follow the steps to add your password.
+- If you need to set up a password, on the right side, click the green button “Create an Account” and follow the steps to add your password.

 For password assistance and scholastic.com account questions, please call 1-800-scholastic (1-800-724-6527) and select prompt #5 for Book Fairs.